JoshEngebretson/TinyLS/README.md

 ### TinyLoomScript (WIP)

-An extremely lean stack for embedding LoomScript
+An **extremely lean** stack for embedding LoomScript (as you might embed Lua, but will all the LoomScript goodies)

-Compiles on OSX currently and generates tinylsc (compiler) and tinyrun (executes a Main.loom with a static main entry point)
+Compiles on OSX currently and doesn't yet support JIT compilation

+**rake build:osx** generates tinylsc (compiler) and tinyrun (executes a Main.loom with a static main entry point)

 For example: